• HOME

 We now have both the D250SA and the Smartpass120 fitted into our BT50.
 They are maintaining a 220 amp/hour battery bank.
 We are still giving the batteries the same work as before the CTEK system was installed but now we have a system that:-

-• Has it’s own solar MPPT regulator.
+• Has its own solar MPPT regulator.

 • 22+ volts straight from the solar panel (no regulator) to the D250SA minimising current loss.